omahacodeschool/ruby-prompt__number/lib/numbers.md

 It wont work if you leave "20" as a string.
 Simply trying to multiply "20"*5 returns 2020202020 (the string "20" five times).
 You need to run the .to_i method on the string first so it treats the string as an interger.
 "20".to_i*5  returns 100

+If you are seeking the exact quotient of "20" divide by three you'd need to trun the string into a float us the .to_f method and then / 3.

+"20".to_f / 3

 # What is the purpose of the `times` operation?
 Is that the same as `*`?

 * is the operator for multiplication